-Suspension forks are designed in a way to absorb shocks.
-If the fork is too rigid and jammed, the terrain-induced shocks pass in the case of some suspension forks directly into the frame without any damping.
+Suspension forks (e+f) are designed in a way to absorb shocks.
+If the fork is too rigid and jammed, the terrain-induced shocks pass directly into the frame without any rigid and jammed, the terrain-induced shocks pass directly into the frame without any damping.
 The frame is normally not designed to withstand such undamped stresses.
 If your suspension has a lockout mechanism, do not activate the lockout function when riding in rough terrain, but only when riding over smooth terrain (roads, field tracks).